kubernetes-sigs/vsphere-csi-driver/docs/book/features/file_volume.md

 If you need to read the same file share from multiple pods, specify the PVC associated with the file share in the `ClaimName` in all the Pod specifications.

-### Read-Only Pod
+### Pod with Read-Only access to PVC

-If you need to create a Read-Only Pod, you need to explicitly mention `readOnly` as `true` in the `persistentVolumeClaim` section as shown below.
+If you need to create a Pod with Read-Only access to the above PVC, you need to explicitly mention `readOnly` as `true` in the `persistentVolumeClaim` section as shown below.
 Note that just setting the `accessModes` to `ReadOnlyMany` in the PVC spec will not make the PVC read-only to the Pods.

 ```yaml
 apiVersion: v1